julianee-jk/IDAssignment2/README.md

 # IDAssignment2
-Interactive Design - Assignment 2 (Ee Jun Kai Julian) (21/12/2020)
+Interactive Design - Assignment 2 (Ee Jun Kai Julian) Updated as of: (8/1/2021)

 # Introduction
-This website or mobile application is made to allow users to look through the official Pokedex.
-They will be able to see more about the ID of the Pokémon, the name of the Pokémon as well as the Type(s) of the Pokémon.
+This website or mobile application is made to allow anybody be it newcomers or existing Pokémon fans to look up more information about their favourite Pokémon, PokéItems or even the specific Moves to learn more about what it does.
+In the Pokédex, they will be able to see more about the ID of the Pokémon, the name of the Pokémon, the Type(s) of the Pokémon as well as other relevant information like it's EXP Yield.

+This project makes use of the PokéAPI to retrieve and gather frequently updated Pokémon data.

 I decided to come up with this Pokémon Information Center website/application because I am a Pokémon fan myself.
 I really enjoy the gameplay and art of Pokémon ever since I was younger.
-Overall, I wish to educate more people about the various Pokémon that exist and hopefully spread the fun and joy the game offers.
+Overall, I wish to educate more people about the various Pokémon and unique Items that exist, and hopefully spread the fun and joy this awesome franchise offers.
 ## Design Process

 * **Newcomers**
-    * The newcomers will be able to look at the various types of Pokémon in the Pokedex of different generations and hopefully slowly gain interest towards the game.
+    * The newcomers will be able to look at the various types of Pokémon in the Pokédex of different generations, they will also be able to check out the wide variety of unique items and moves the Pokémon franchise has to offer.
+Hopefully this will let them to slowly gain more interest towards Pokémon.

 * **Fans**
     * The fans will be able to look for their favourite Pokémons and understand more about specific types.
 This will allow them to improve their understanding of other Pokémons which they can utilize in-game.
     * The fans will also be able to look at the various Pokémon Type advantages and disadvantages.
 This will allow them to gain extra knowledge on the game which they can use to their advantage in Player-versus-Player combat.
+    * Similarly, the fans will be able to access the Movedex & the Itemdex to look up specific information of any Items & Moves they wish to know more about.

 **Wireframe Link:**
 [Website Wireframe](https://drive.google.com/drive/folders/1iIDFmfFIgDDwleMQjQUlXSr9yx-J1_Uf?usp=sharing)